C18H24O2/ft_transcendence/README.md

 ## Chosen modules

-The transcendance project is split into multiple Minor and Major modules.
-Here are the one we're doing:
+The transcendance project is split into multiple Minor and Major modules; here's a list of what we have chosen.

+Note that a checkbox means the module will be implemented, and a checkmark (✅) means it's completed.

 <!-- MODULES_START -->